 Your anti-virus software might have caused all the files to be overprotected, which is not a good thing.
 Anything that is overprotected in real life turns into a lazy, spoiled brat, like me.
 In computers, it turns into an Antisocial teen, meaning you can’t communicate (copy content from or to it) without drama.

 So, let’s try and put the overworked and stressed out antivirus to sleep and see if it fixes then you don’t have permission to save in this location issue.
-Here is how you can easily disable the antivirus program on your system.
+Here is how you can easily Disable Avast Antivirus (in my case) or any other antivirus on your system.